 How to Find a Job in Qatar

-So you know what’s required of you and you’ve completed your TEFL.
+So you know what’s required of you and you’ve got all the certifications you need.
 Now, you need to know exactly how to find a job in Qatar.

 It’s best to apply for positions while you’re in your home country.
-Schools are happy to interview via webcam, and the process of getting your visa is very time-consuming.
+Schools are happy to interview via webcam, and the process of getting your visa is very time-consuming, so having an interview via Skype is pretty normal.
 If you have enough money to support yourself in Qatar while job hunting, you could do this.
-But trust us, that’ll get pricey!
+But trust us, that’ll get pricey, especially when you consider the prices of places to stay in Doha!

 Applying for Jobs in Qatar